sadeqi-ah/mc-server/README.md

 This Bash script facilitates the setup and management of a Minecraft server on Ubuntu/Debian.
 It automates tasks such as installing dependencies, downloading the Minecraft server files, configuring system services, managing server operations, and more.

-## Features

-- Interactive setup process for easy configuration.
-- Automatic installation of required packages.
-- Management of server start, stop, and restart.
-- Automated daily server restart.
-- Integrated with systemd for service management.

 ## Prerequisites

 - Root access or sudo privileges.